-Based on this distribution of components, the mixtures can also be classified as heterogeneous mixtures and homogeneous mixtures.
-In a mixture, when the components are found evenly distributed within the mixture, then such a solution is called as the homogeneous mixture.
+To form a mixture, two or more substances must be mixed.
+There are various kinds of mixtures found in our surroundings such as table salt mixed in water, vinegar solution, sugar dissolved in water, etc. Based on the distribution of components, the mixtures can also be classified as heterogeneous mixtures and homogeneous mixtures.
+A mixture where the components are found evenly distributed within the mixture is called a homogeneous mixture.

 Unsaturated solutions have the ability to dissolve more solute in them until they reach the saturation point.
 After reaching the saturation point, solutes will no more get dissolved in the solvent and these are the unsaturated solutions.
 Hence, all the solutions are said to be mostly unsaturated in nature and finally get converted to a saturated solution by adding solute in them.

 We come across various examples of these unsaturated solutions in daily life.
 Some examples of these are given below-

 - Salt dissolved in water or even sugar dissolved in water is an unsaturated solution if the quantity of dissolved salt/sugar is below the saturation point.

 - Iced coffee is one more example of the unsaturated solution.
 Each of the solutes possesses different solubility rules and also solutes dissolve in the solvent, those solutions will be considered as unsaturated solutions.
 Tea and the sugar solution is a good example of an unsaturated solution due to the reason that they dissolve more amount of sugar in them.
 Once such solutions reach the saturation point, they get converted to the saturated solution.